MicrosoftDocs/win32/desktop-src/DirectShow/am-rate-userateversion-property.md

 ---
-Description: 'This property is used to signal which version of the Rate Change property set the decoder should use.' ms.assetid: '49d1bfda-749b-4614-9a75-1f76fa8b320d'
+Description: This property is used to signal which version of the Rate Change property set the decoder should use. ms.assetid: 49d1bfda-749b-4614-9a75-1f76fa8b320d
-title: 'AM\_RATE\_UseRateVersion Property'
+title: AM\_RATE\_UseRateVersion Property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AM\_RATE\_UseRateVersion Property